franzSazon/DOST-DavaoProjectMapper/README.md

 ## Features

 ### Data Ingestion
-- Two ingestion modes: **Division-Based Template** (separate CEST/LGIA/SSCP sheets) and **General Template** (auto-detects header rows and project sections in other layouts).
+- Three ingestion modes: **Division-Based Template** (separate CEST/LGIA/SSCP sheets), **General Template** (auto-detects header rows and project sections in other layouts), and **Plain CSV Upload** (generic one-row-per-project CSV files, including CSVs previously exported by this app).
 - Maps inconsistent source column headers (for example "Amount of Funding", "Project Cost", "Revised") to a single canonical schema.
 - Normalizes division names, project status, and funding amounts (original and revised) across sheets.

 ### Mapping
 - Displays projects on a Folium map centered on Davao, with marker clustering, division-based color coding, and configurable pin styles.
 - Resolves missing coordinates using the Mapbox Geocoding API based on project location and beneficiary data.
+- Provides a manual coordinate editor to correct or fill in a project's Lat/Long directly in a table, or by pasting a "Lat, Long" string.
 - Clicking a marker opens a panel with project details: funding, timeline, proponent, and status.

 ### Filters and KPIs
-- Sidebar filters for division, project status, approval date range, and budget range, with options to include or exclude records with missing values.
+- Sidebar filters for project title search, division, project status, approval date range, and budget range, with options to include or exclude records with missing values.
 - KPI scorecards summarizing the currently filtered project set (counts, funding totals, status breakdown).
 - Raw data table view of the cleaned dataset.
 - CSV export of the filtered results.